 Model gross investment income and principal repayments in accordance with the contractual provisions of each asset and in a manner consistent with each scenario.

 Reflect asset default costs as prescribed in VM-20 Section 9.F, and anticipated investment expenses through deductions to the gross investment income.
+[Option 1: For model segments only comprised of [Option A: PRT Annuities, Option B: payout annuities without liability optionality], the maximum net spread adjustment factor should reflect an additional illiquidity premium of [50] bps applied to the regulatory threshold asset.]

+[Option 2: For model segments only comprised of [Option A: PRT Annuities, Option B: payout annuities without liability optionality], the gross investment income reflects an additional illiquidity premium of [50] bps.]

 Model the proceeds arising from modeled asset sales and determine the portion representing any realized capital gains and losses.